ork-labs/ork/docs/ROADMAP.md

 ### **Objective**

 This foundational phase refactors the entire codebase to align with the master architecture's core abstractions: the `Workload`, `Process`, and `Lifecycle`.
 The current `Task` struct is a specific implementation of a `run_once` workload.
-This refactor makes the engine's core logic lifecycle-aware, a non-negotiable prerequisite for implementing the `gxo daemon` and fulfilling the project's vision.
+This refactor makes the engine's core logic lifecycle-aware, a non-negotiable prerequisite for implementing the `ork daemon` and fulfilling the project's vision.

 ### **Rationale**

 The existing codebase is a stable and proven `run_once` task executor.
 However, to evolve into a true Automation Kernel capable of managing long-running services and event-driven workflows, the core data models must be elevated.
 A piecemeal approach of adding new features on top of the old `Task` model would lead to technical debt, inconsistent APIs, and a confusing user experience.

 This phase is executed first to pay down all architectural debt upfront.
-By establishing the `Workload` as the single, unified primitive, we ensure that all future development—from the `gxo daemon` to new modules—is built upon a consistent, robust, and philosophically sound foundation.
+By establishing the `Workload` as the single, unified primitive, we ensure that all future development—from the `ork daemon` to new modules—is built upon a consistent, robust, and philosophically sound foundation.
 This is a "measure twice, cut once" approach that prioritizes long-term architectural integrity over short-term feature velocity.

 ---